 Bengkung belly wraps are traditional postpartum recovery aids from Malaysia.
 They support your core and give you a helping hand in getting all those loose abdominal muscles back in order.

-If you don’t mind ordering from the States you can get some beautiful ombre coloured wraps that use 100% vegan, natural dyes.
+If you don’t mind ordering from the States you can get some beautiful ombre coloured wraps that are certified organic use 100% vegan, natural dyes and claim to be zero waste.
+For readers in the UK, here are some similar ones although the cotton is not organic.

 If you’re planning to breastfeed your baby, you’ll be drinking a LOT of water as it’s super thirsty work.